Learn@Illinois Moodle - Importing Grades Using a Spreadsheet

 - In the "Identify user by" section, make the following changes:

-- If you have not added the grade item, map that column in the CSV file to "New grade item."
-The max score will default to 100 and you will not be able to upload feedback.
+Note: If you have not yet added the grade item, select "New grade item."
+The "Maximum grade" will default to 100 and you will not be able to upload feedback.